pangeo-data/pangeo/docs/setup_guides/hpc.rst

 This contains a self-contained Python environment that we can manipulate safely without requiring the involvement of IT.
 It also allows you to create isolated software environments so that we can experiment in the future safely.

-Before creating your environment, we recommend you update your conda package manager with
+Before creating your environment, update your conda package manager with packages from the conda-forge channel instead of the default channel and install Mamba, which works like conda but is written in C++ and therefore creates environments faster.

 ::

+    conda config --add channels conda-forge --force
+    conda config --remove channels defaults --force
+    conda install mamba -y
-    conda update conda
+    mamba update --all

 .. note::